 It is advisable that prospective horseback riding students ask certain questions about their equestrian school of choice before enrollment.

-Honestly, the best way to learn how to ride a horse is to enroll in a reliable horse riding academy/boarding school near you.
+Honestly, the best way to learn how to ride a horse is to enroll in a reliable horse riding academy or boarding school near you.
 For location-specific results, you can do a Google search for “horse riding boarding schools near me” to get a list of horse riding academies closer to you if you don’t want to travel far in search of one.